 (3) The local authority may, where it is satisfied that special circumstances warrant it so doing, authorise an owner of land to have, erect or permit to be erected a wall, fence, hedge, tree, shrub or other obstruction that would but for that authorisation be contrary to sub-bylaw (1).

-[By-law 1A inserted in Gazette 5 Aug 1983 p.
+[By-law 1A inserted: Gazette 5 Aug 1983 p.
 2850-1.]

 2. Removal of obstructions